 Carotid endarterectomy for carotid occlusive disease

 Carotid endarterectomy is an open surgical procedure that’s used to remove the blockage from the carotid artery.
 The surgeon makes a small incision in the neck, then carefully opens the carotid artery and removes the blockage, reconstructing the artery walls to ensure smooth blood flow.
-In some cases, the neurosurgeon may patch in part of a healthy blood vessel from the patient’s leg, or use a synthetic blood vessel, to replace the damaged artery.
+In some cases, the neurosurgeon may use a patch (either synthetic or from a vein harvested from the patient’s leg) to close the artery.

 Whichever procedure is deemed appropriate, it should be performed in a major medical center with highly experienced neurosurgeons.
 Use our online form to request an appointment for evaluation or second opinion, or set up a secure online account where you may upload images for a second opinion.